id-ekaagr/dot-cursor/README.md

-# dot-r-cursor
+# dot-cursor
-dot-r is a red dot cursor for everything on windows and linux, designed for simplicity and focus.
+dot-r, dot-y cursors for everything on windows and linux, designed for simplicity and focus.

 <img src="./6.svg">

 on nixos don't forget to set these environment variables:
-- XCURSOR_THEME=dot
+- XCURSOR_THEME=dot-y
-- XCURSOR_SIZE=6
+- XCURSOR_SIZE=8